Documentation Index

 Alert & escalation agents

 An agent that monitors systems and escalates issues that require human attention.
-How it works:- The agent monitors metrics, logs, or external services

 - When something requires attention, it creates an Input Request